 You should keep in mind that manga, with its own rules and conventions, differs from regular American comics.
 Thus, you need to familiarize yourself with its peculiarities and at the same time, focus on the genre of the story you want to create.
 While reading, be especially mindful of the format, pacing, character depiction and plot resolutions.

-On the Internet, you will find multiple information on how to write a comic.
-You can make use of this information since some of the rules in comic writing are also applicable in manga.
+On the Internet, you will find a wealth of information on how to write a comic.
+You can make use of these ideas since some of the rules in comic writing are also applicable in manga.
 In fact, you can benefit from any information on how to develop this visual art form.
-But other from that, you can research comic authors and artists and find their own websites where they share information about their own personal styles and techniques.
+In addition, you can research comic authors and artists and find their own websites where they share information about their own styles and techniques.

 Strangely enough, but writing by hand in early stages may boost your creativity.
 However, if working with a computer is more convenient for you, do so.
 Lay out your ideas, brainstorm crucial scenes.
 Create a rough outline.

-Create a separate note card for each plot part and dwell on it on its own note card.
+Create a separate note card for each plot part and work with each note card separately.
 Calculate an approximate number of pages it may take to elaborate on this part.
 Put this number in the upper right-hand corner.
 Lay these cards out on your table in the order you want your script to appear.
 This small trick will enable you to “see” the plot, and rearrange the elements to ensure a perfect flow of your script.

-Stick to the publisher’s guidelines on page requirements.
+Stick to the publisher’s guidelines in terms of the number of pages.
 If your script should not exceed 120 or even 50 pages, it will influence how much you will need to edit the script and how many details you are allowed to include.

 Break the cards down into these three categories.
 Add up the approximate page numbers, which you have put down on the cards.
 If your introductory part constitutes 22 pages, you will need to cut 2 pages or borrow from the allocated pages for your main plot.
 As soon as you have the required number of pages for all sections, you can get down to your final outline.